milannzz/Sorting-Algorithm-Visualizer/README.md

 # Sorting-Algorithm-Visualizer-in-Python
-The human brain can easily process visuals instead of long codes to understand the algorithms.

-Designed.

-In this Project I have designed and developed a program that visualizes 7 different Sorting Algorithms with a neat GUI and smooth Animations.
+The human mid is more efficient to process visuals stimulus instead of complex codes to understand the algorithms So, have designed and developed a program that visualizes 7 different Sorting Algorithms with a neat GUI and smooth Animations.

-The program has been implemented using Python, Tkinterand alot of debugging/google searches.

 **How To use -**
 1. open Sorting-Algorithms-Visualizer.exe.